Marie-Claire Cordonier Segger: Professional career

-Cordonier Segger began her professional career working as a manager and senior advisor for the United Nations Environment Programme from 1998 to 2004.
-During that timeframe, she was also an advisor for the North American Commission for Environmental Cooperation (2000–2002), associate fellow at Chatham House/Royal Institute of International Affairs (2000–2004), teaching fellow at Yale University (2002–2003) and co-founded and became director of the Centre for International Sustainable Development Law (2002-current).
-In addition, she became a member of both the Canadian Bar Association (2002-current) and International Law Association (2002-current).
-From 2004 to 2006, Cordonier Segger worked as a course development expert and instructor at the National Judicial Institute of Canada and as seminar and lecture series coordinator for the Faculty of Law at Oxford University.
+Cordonier Segger began her professional career as National Director of the Youth Sustainability Project during the UN General Assembly Special Session on Sustainable Development in 1997, then as manager and senior advisor for the International Institute for Sustainable Development, in partnership with the United Nations Environment Programme.
+She also served as an advisor for the North American Commission for Environmental Cooperation, associate fellow at Chatham House (Royal Institute of International Affairs) and teaching fellow at Yale University.
+In 2002, she co-founded and became Director, then Senior Director of the Centre for International Sustainable Development Law, based at McGill University in Montreal, Canada, serving as Executive Secretary of the UNFCCC COP Climate Law & Governance Initiative from 2005, Chair of the CBD COP Biodiversity Law and Governance Initiative from 2010, and Vice Chair of the Voices of Future Generations Children's Rights Initiative.
+In addition, she became a member of both the Canadian Bar Association and International Law Association of Canada, which she serves as Vice President.
+Cordonier Segger also served as a course development expert and instructor for the National Judicial Institute of Canada and as seminar and lecture series coordinator for the Faculty of Law at Oxford University.